 We buy insurance so that in case anything goes wrong with the vehicle, the loss will be compensated by the Insurance company

 The premium that we pay is treated as an expense and not an investment.
 We don’t get anything in return if nothing goes wrong with the vehicle.
 The cost of insurance is anywhere between 3-5% of the present cost of a vehicle.
 For example, if the IDV ( INSURED VALUE is Rs.
 1 Lac, the insurance is anywhere between Rs.
 3000 to 5000 for a year).

 The premium rate are higher for the old vehicle then the new one.

 Now such concept is applicable with most of the Insurance Policy like Mediclaim, Accidental, Fire Policy, Householder’ etc that we buy BUT NOT FOR LIFE INSURANCE.

 What happens when you think about life Insurance.
 We believe that this is mostly misunderstood by most Indians.
 To give you an idea, there are less than 5 % of people in India who have any sort of life Insurance Policy.
 To add to the misery, on average, the people who are insured have a cover of less than Rs.
 90000/-.
 Now in case, the insured dies, the family get Rs.
 90000/-. is something going wrong?

 LIFE INSURANCE is the most critical part of our financial planning.

 It is to be bought keeping in mind that if you are not around, who will fulfill all your dreams; the expenses of your family will carry on but who will support them.
-But unfortunately, most of us think that Life Insurance is for Future.
-When the policy is matured, the insured get some amount which is called maturity benefit.
-(Read: What is Insurance – Investment or Expense)
+But unfortunately, most of us think that Life Insurance is for the Future.
+When the policy is matured, the insured gets some amount which is called maturity benefit.

 We do not give importance to what is the amount of cover we have.
 The agent tries to impress you on what will be the returns rather than what will be the coverage.